Sher-Chowdhury/gsg_constructors/README.md

 	}
   ID++   // note it by default this value starts at zero.

-  // We are returning a pointer, only because there's no need to return anything. return &AvengerDetails
+  // This returns the object' memory location, only because there's no need to return anything. return &AvengerDetails
 }
 ```